 Buala hospital has 43 beds and has one large operating theatre with two operating tables and one anaesthetic machine.
 It normally has 2 resident doctors, currently the Tony Quitty and Dr Irene Eto.
 The hospital is run by the charge nurse Helen Marau.
 The hospital secretary is Anne Carolann.
 There are seven nursing staff.
 Fresh drinking rainwater is available with electricity 24 hours a day, but sometimes unreliable when the generator stops.
 Anaesthetic supplies are basic and include diazepam and lignocaine, with basic monitoring (oximetry, automated BP and ecg monitoring) available.

 Fera/Maringe airport is on a separate island (Fera Island) a short 15 minutes (2.5km) boat ride from Buala hospital, and has 3 flights a week from Honiara.

 The “airstrip” is a grass field and only 10 to 15 passenger planes land here.
 The trip by boat is also possible with a boat visiting Buala from Honiara twice a week.
 Most transport is by fibreglass open boat (pencil boat) around the area with limited roads.

 STAFF & CONTACTS

 Buala hospital is one of the smallest hospitals in the Solomon Islands and at times has struggled to maintain a constant resident doctor.
-Currently there is one full-time doctor on site at Buala hospital (Dr Sarah Habu Hopkins) who has been there since 2010, with a second doctor arriving in August 2016.
+Currently there are two full time doctors Dr Tony Quitty and Dr Irene Eto.
+The operating theatre has six full time nurses.